yhe97/umd-design-system-theme/README.md

 ## Current Status

-Most web components are implemented in some form, but many need fields defined, and nothing has been wired into any templates except for demo purposes.

-Nothing should be expected to work at this time.
+Most (but not all) components are implemented and ready to use, but development continues, and pull requests are welcome.

 ## Usage

 The intention is to use this as a base theme or in UI configuration.

-When using these SDCs primarily in template code, first reate a new theme folder and set umdds as a base theme.
+When using these SDCs primarily in template code, first create a new theme folder and set umdds as a base theme.

 E.g.,